 The Gerontology program is designed to provide working professionals and other health professions students an opportunity to receive their certificate in Gerontology simultaneously in an online environment.

 - Seven courses for a total of 21 credits

-- Early coursework provides the foundation for subsequent courses and the curriculum culminates in a final capstone project that optimizes care and/or care environments for older adults.
+- Curriculum culminates in a final capstone project that optimizes care and/or care environments for older adults.

 - Courses build upon each other, thus students are expected to complete the curriculum in sequence.

 - All courses are completed online, with no residential requirements.